oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-that-what-your-audience-sees-is-as-important-as-your-content/rule.md

 ---

- The following ​​video explains the importance of:
+The following video explains the importance of:

 - Hand gestures
 - An upbeat voice (especially at the beginning of your talk and during an elevator pitch)

-​​​